 An important initiative of the Center is to raise funds for the James P. Danky Fellowship, established in honor of Center Founder James P. Danky, who retired as Director in 2006.
 The Danky Fellowship will provide an annual short-term research fellowship for use at the Wisconsin Historical Society.

 I hope you will enjoy finding out more about the Center by exploring our site.
+And if you wish to help, we invite you to make a gift to the Center to support our events, our projects, and our students.
 Thank you for your interest!